-- Our long-term goal is to enable the development of new and innovative therapeutics for angiogenesis dependent clinical conditions and prostate cancer through better understanding of the molecular mechanisms regulating vascular permeability, angiogenesis, integrin activation, extracellular matrix remodeling and oncogenic transformation.
-Primary focus of our research is on Protein kinase B (Akt), a serine-threonine kinase, and its signaling partners on mediating these processes.
+- The long-term goal of the Shenoy lab is to enable the development of new and innovative therapeutics for pulmonary hypertension, idiopathic pulmonary fibrosis and prostate cancer through better understanding of the molecular mechanisms regulating vascular permeability, angiogenesis, integrin activation, myofibroblast differentiation, extracellular matrix remodeling, oncogenic transformation and bone remodeling.
+Primary focus of his research is on Transforming growth factor-β (TGFβ), Protein kinase B (Akt) and P21 activated kinases, as well as their signaling partners on mediating these processes.

 - Representative Publications